Rockypocky77/ChancifySATPrep/sat3.md

 A) AI is useless
 B) physicians should retain decision-making authority while using AI as a tool
 C) AI should work alone
-D) human judgment is always wrong
+D) human judgment is generally unreliable

 The passages' relationship is best described as